 Drawbacks of using stained glass crafts and projects for your home

-There are a few drawbacks of using stained glass crafts and projects for your home.
+There are a few drawbacks to using stained glass crafts and projects for your home.
 First, the end result differs depending on which method you’re using and what color you want to achieve.
 Second, some of the simpler methods that don’t use professional stains won’t be waterproof, dishwasher safe, or unsuitable for items in contact with food.
 So keep that in mind when you’re designing your project.

 How to stain glass bottles and jars-3 Simple Methods

 Mod Podge and food coloring v1

-Mod Podge and food coloring is a way to create a water-based stain that allows for easy application.
+Mod Podge and food coloring is one way to create a water-based stain that allows for easy application.
 It is non-toxic and does not require the use of any solvents.
 All you need is a mod podge, food coloring, a brush, and a sealer.

 - Apply a thin layer of mod podge onto the surface of the glass object with a sponge brush, then allow drying for 20 minutes.
 Do not apply too much Mod Podge as it will cause droplets and drip marks on your staining job.